Attractive man wants to set limits

-Think about what you want, and then practice putting your thoughts into words.
+It can be helpful to think about what you want, and then practice putting your thoughts into words.
 You can be clear and firm without being hostile, and most people will appreciate your straightforward, honest statements.
-In addition, chances are that your self-respect, as well as your reputation, will increase.
+In addition, chances are that your self-respect, as well as your reputation, could increase.
 Good luck!

 Submit a new comment

 Can’t find information on the site about your health concern or issue?